micro-community/go-edge/README.md

 # go-edge
-edge framework for device connections modified from go-micro
+Edge framework for device connections modified from go-micro.
+It supports the tcp and udp.